Evangelos-Ks/Vegan_Project/README.md

   ”update‐database”.

 * #### Run
-  If the database has been created run the application from the project Wesser.Web.
+  If the database has been created run the application from the project Vegan.Web.

 # Vegan e-shop
 Online Health store